27 Benefits Of Single Speed Mountain Bike

 Benefits Of A Single-Speed Bike

-Well, so here’s a light-hearted list of 28 reasons why single-speed mountain bikes are the best thing to have hit the mountain bike community since they invented gears…
+Well, here’s a light-hearted list of 28 reasons why single-speed mountain bikes may be the best thing to have hit the mountain bike community since they invented gears…

 Just google “26” vs 29” and see what comes up.
-So the whole single-speed bandwagon has started.
 More and more people are trying it so maybe there’s something to it.
 Maybe the revolution will die soon but we can still try it to see what’s the fuss all about, can’t we?

 Not that worrying about your gears is that much of an issue anyway, but it’s only when it’s no longer a concern you realize how much time you spend thinking about shifting up and down the gears.